Estocolmo

-Estocolmo is an Argentine streaming television series created by Diego Palacio and Nacho Viale, starring Juana Viale, Esteban Lamothe and Luciano Cáceres.
+Estocolmo is an Argentine police procedural television series created by Diego Palacio and Nacho Viale, starring Juana Viale, Esteban Lamothe and Luciano Cáceres.
 First aired in November 2016, it is the first Argentine series made for Netflix although it has since been removed.

 Plot

 The series take place in two time periods, one set three years after the events of the other, and each episode advances the plots set in each period.
 In the first time period, Rosario Santa Cruz (Juana Viale) is a famous television reporter, covering stories about victims of forced prostitution.
 Franco Vernal (Luciano Cáceres) is a prosecutor, working on those cases and trying to take down the human trafficking networks.
 His half-brother, known as "agent H" (Esteban Lamothe), works as a mole, infiltrating those networks.
 After members of the human trafficking network kidnap Rosario, agent H rescues her and kills all the members of the network during the escape.
 He turns into a vigilante, killing the staffs of entire cabarets to liberate the prostitutes held captive there.
 Franco is ordered to find and stop agent H, but refuses to kill him, and allows him to escape as long as he stays undercover while Franco reports him dead.
 In the second time period, Franco and Rosario are about to get married, and Franco runs for vice president for the conservative party, but their plans are complicated by the return of the agent H.